- Progressive Web Applications— making apps out of mobile websites.

 The Guardian— the British daily newspaper giant, had its share of problems as the majority of the traffic came through mobile-website, and they were stuck with the same-old cliched website.

 Again, with the brand they brought to the media industry, it was essential that they carried the traditional legacy to the online domain.
+(Mind you PWA has benefitted media industry the most)

 As it was one of the most read and subscribed newspaper channels in the world, it was high time that they projected user-interactive portals.